 To ensure that the Family and Medical Leave Act is correctly followed through, there must be cooperation and understanding for both the employer and employees.
 If you are unsure about what is covered under this act, speak to the human resources manager at your company to learn the eligibility requirements and benefits.
 Also, when the situation allows, give ample notice for arrangements to be made during your leave.
 When both sides cooperate, the Family and Medical Leave Act can function as it was meant to be.
-If you have questions about your specific case, please contact a worker’s compensation lawyer, like a worker’s compensation lawyer from the Law Offices of Franks, Koenig & Neuwelt.
+If you have questions about your specific case, please contact a workers’ compensation attorney at Franks, Koenig & Neuwelt today to learn more.

 Posted on June 28, 2020 @ 4:31 am